SciML/ReservoirComputing.jl/docs/src/tutorials/train.md

 ## Training in ReservoirComputing.jl: Ridge Regression

 The most simple training of RC models is through ridge regression.
-Given the widepread adoption of this training mechnism, ridge regression is the default training algorithm for RC models in the library.
+Given the widepread adoption of this training mechanism, ridge regression is the default training algorithm for RC models in the library.

 ```@example training